microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ## What is Hived Scheduler and How to Configure it

-HiveD is a standalone component of OpenPAI, designed to be a Kubernetes Scheduler Extender for Multi-Tenant GPU clusters.
-A multi-tenant GPU cluster assumes multiple tenants (teams) share the same GPU pool in a single physical cluster (PC) and provides some resource guarantees to each tenant.
-HiveD models each tenant as a virtual cluster (VC), so that one tenant can use its own VC as if it is a private cluster, while it can also use other VCs' free resource at lower priority.
+As a standalone component of OpenPAI, [HiveD](https://github.com/microsoft/hivedscheduler) is a Kubernetes Scheduler for Deep Learning.

 Before we start, please read [this doc](https://github.com/microsoft/hivedscheduler/blob/master/doc/user-manual.md) to learn how to write hived scheduler configuration.

 ## Set Up Virtual Clusters

+### Configuration for GPU Virtual Cluster

 In [`services-configuration.yaml`](./basic-management-operations.md#pai-service-management-and-paictl), there is a section for hived scheduler, for example: